ganevaaaa/ganevaaaa/README.md

 I'm a Computer Science student passionate about cybersecurity and practical problem-solving.
 I enjoy building tools that simulate real-world threats, like my Python-based web vulnerability scanner.
 Through hands-on projects, I'm developing skills in network security, secure coding, and threat analysis.

-I'm also a strong believer in learning by doing — whether it's scripting automation in Python, breaking things in test environments, or discussing attack surfaces over coffee.
-My goal is to work as a cybersecurity consultant — helping organizations identify risks, strengthen their defenses, and build secure systems from the ground up.

 I like working on projects that have real-world impact and help strengthen digital security.
 I'm always eager to collaborate, share knowledge, and keep learning from others in the field.